-This document defines a content feature schema that is a profile of the media feature registration mechanisms [1,2,3] for use in performing capability identification between extended Internet fax systems [5].
+This document defines a content media feature schema for Internet fax.

+It is a profile of the media feature registration mechanisms [1,2,3] for use in performing capability identification between extended Internet fax systems [5].
+It replaces and updates the feature schema defined in RFC 2531.